bofh69/sm2ss/README.md

 * name - the name of the tool's program file.
 * version - the version of the tool.
 * now - the time when the file is created.
+* now_int - the time when the file is created as the number of seconds since UNIX' epoch.
-* slicer_suffix - the filename suffix used by the slicer.
+* slicer_suffix - the filename's suffix.

-To generate your own templates, copy your existing filament settings from the slicers config dir (on linux: ~/.config/SuperSlicer/filament/) to the template dir with the material's name plus ".template", then change the fields' values like the provided template files.
+To generate your own templates, copy your existing filament settings from the slicers config dir (on linux: `~/.config/SuperSlicer/filament/`, `~/.config/OrcaSlicer/user/default/filament/`) to the template dir with the material's name plus "<suffix>.template", then change the fields' values like the provided template files.

 The filename used for the filaments is created by the `filename.template` template.